agathoklisx/libved/README.md

-   on 'y': write the buffer and continue on 'n': continue without writing on 'c': cansel operation at this point (some buffers might be closed already) on 'd': print to the stdout the unified diff and redo the question (note that
+   on 'y': write the buffer and continue on 'n': continue without writing on 'c': cancel operation at this point (some buffers might be closed already) on 'd': print to the stdout the unified diff and redo the question (note that
            when printing to the stdout, the previous terminal state is restored;
            any key can bring back the focus)